webmentordev/rust-game-community-website/README.md

 ## About Project

-This project was build in Laravel, Livewire and alpineJS for a Rust game community bases in France.
+This project was build in Laravel, Livewire and alpineJS for a Rust game community based in France.

 ## Project Components
 This project has